brainlife/docs/docs/user/tutorial.md

 !!! note
     If you don't have any data to upload, you can skip this step and you can use pre-uploaded datasets from various public projects.

-Upload form will run the server side validation/data normalization service.
+The Upload form will run a server side validation and data normalization service.
 You can check the results from this step.
 If everything looks good, click `Archive`.

 ![update validate](/img/upload.validate.png)

 Once uploaded, you should see a new dialog showing details about your new datasets.
-All archived datasets are immutable (read-only), but you can make changes to the metadata if necessary (description, tags, etc..).
+All archived datasets are immutable (read-only), but you can copy them between projects or make changes to the metadata if necessary (description, tags, etc..).

 ![dataset](/img/dataset.png)